-“Brandon has already said he’s unapologetically pro-union and not neutral on Northern Ireland”, Martin said, referring to Brandon Lewis, the secretary of state for Northern Ireland, “even though officially, he’s supposed to be.”
+“Brandon has already said he’s unapologetically pro-union and not neutral on Northern Ireland”, Martin said, referring to Brandon Lewis, the secretary of state for Northern Ireland.

 Martin said he would also favour putting anyone who wears an Ireland jersey or supports an Irish language act for the north, on “a special offender’s register”.

-“It was Sinn Fein who put the border poll in the Good Friday Agreement, not the unionists and Leo Varad-cur doesn’t seem to accept that.
-Opposition to a united Ireland is one of unionism’s oldest and proudest traditions, every single one of which we have a solemn duty to respect and uphold, including banning abortion rights and gay marriage.”
+“It was Sinn Fein who put the border poll in the agreement, not the unionists and Leo Varad-cur doesn’t seem to accept that.
+Opposition to a united Ireland is one of unionism’s oldest and proudest traditions – every single one of which we have a solemn duty to respect and uphold, including banning abortion rights and gay marriage.”

 “Eoghan Harris told me that,” he said, “when he was explaining to me how the provos who run the Sunday Independent got him fired”.